Secrets of Rice and WaterVIEW EVENT DETAILS

-In a country otherwise known for automating so many processes, the sake brewing so intimately linked to the Japanese identity remains a question of an enormous amount of work and human know-how, that of the Tōji-san, the master brewer.
-Keeping long lineages of brewers alive, who pass on ancestral knowledge from father to son over centuries, make Sake also a human gateway to the past.
+In a country otherwise known for automating many processes, sake brewing remains intimately linked to the Japanese identity.
+Becoming Tōji-san, the master brewer, is a question of an enormous amount of work and human know-how.
+Keeping long lineages of brewers alive who pass on ancestral knowledge from father to son over centuries makes Sake also a human gateway to the past.

-Matthieu Zellweger, award-winning photographer, joins us again on September 26, 2019 for an introduction to the heritage of sake brewing.
+On September 23, 2020, Matthieu Zellweger, award-winning photographer, joins us again to introduce you to the heritage of sake brewing.
 The presentation will be followed by a sake tasting, during which Matthieu will surprise us with new sake-food combinations to explore.
 Furthermore, through his book Secrets of Rice and Water he unveils in images and texts some of the lesser-known aspects of sake brewing.

 18:00 – Doors open